ark-lang/ark/docs/REFERENCE.md

 	bool        alias of u8
 	char        alias of i8
+	usize		unsigned integer at least 16 bit

-`true` and `false` are reserved words, which represent the corresponding boolean constant values.
+`true` and `false` are reserved words, which represent the corresponding boolean constant values. `usize` is a guaranteed unsigned integer, and is at least 16 bit.
+It is also guaranteed to hold any array index.

 ## Struct Types
 Struct types are similar to C structs.
 Each member in a struct represents a variable within the data structure.